jorop/landscaping-docs/docs/heights.md

 ### Use native Raster Pixel Size

-Use the pixel size from the imported heightmap
+Use the pixel size from the imported heightmap.
+Uncheck to use custom Raster Pixel Size below.

 ### Custom Raster Pixel Size

 Set a custom pixel size for the imported heightmap.
 The heightmap will be resampled to this pixel size (meter/pixel) before import.
+Lower values will result in more pixel per meter (more vertices in a Landscape/Mesh).

 ### Resample to First Tile

-> Only available in Unreal Engine 5

 Will import all imported DTM files (or Mapbox height data) to the resolution of the first imported DTM of the level enabling seamless worlds with no gaps.
 This might lead to up- or downsampling depending on the first imported DTM.

 ### Smooth Steps

-> Only available in Unreal Engine 5

 Apply gaussian blur on the height data before importing the landscape.
 This will smooth raster data with low resolution.
 0 means, no smoothing will happen.